The Bazile Groundwater Management Area (BGMA)

 Overview of Rules and Regulations for the LCNRD portion of the BGMA

-- Annually submit crop and fertilizer report.
-Due April 1st each year
+- Annually submit crop and fertilizer reports.
+Due March 1st of each year

-- Deep Soil testing required on acres to be planted to corn – see brochure for more information.
+- Deep Soil testing required on acres to be planted to corn – 2023 Deep Soil Brochure and Application Form.
 50% cost share is available for deep soil testing - complete an application and return it to the LCNRD.

 - No fall or winter application of nitrogen fertilizer is allowed

 - Split application of spring applied fertilizer exceeding 100 lbs per acre is recommended.